krenalis/krenalis/doc/src/developers/connectors/app/backoff.md

 # Backoff

-App connectors can use backoff policies to manage how retries of HTTP requests (GET and HEAD) are handled based on the app's response status code.
+App connectors can use backoff policies to manage retries of idempotent HTTP requests based on the app's response status code.

 You only need to set up the backoff policy when you register the connector.
 After that, use the HTTP client provided to make calls, and Meergo will handle retries using the policy you set.